jackb1738/garmin-smartwatch/README.md

 The watch will vibrate as well as give visual display of the runners progress.

 **Compilaton INstructions**
-*You must have generated a developer key*
+*You must have generated a developer key to compile the build.
+Then run:*

 `monkeyc -o TestingCadence.prg -f monkey.jungle -y developer_key.der -w`

 `monkeydo testingCadence.prg fr165`